 Classic Comfort Food!

 There's no need to entirely discount this recipe if you're eating healthy.
-Ditch the bread bowl to cut out the majority of the carbs and look at the ingredients.
+To lighten up this reicpe, ditch the bread bowl to cut out the majority of the carbs and look at the ingredients.
 All healthy stuff!

-Heavy cream is where most people get caught up, but let's take a second look.
+Heavy cream is where additional calories come in, but let's take a second look.
 Heavy Cream is listed on EatThis.com (Eat This Not That) citing, “Heavy cream is a healthy fat that helps keep your blood sugar stable between meals and snacks, which means consistent energy and brain power.”
 I don't know about you, but that definitely sounds like something I need more of!

 - 1 TBSP olive oil